Grover Krantz: Bigfoot research

 Shortly before his death, Krantz also examined the Skookum cast.
-He did not publicly endorse its authenticity, saying in an interview with Outside magazine, "I don't know what it is.
+He did not publicly endorse its authenticity, saying in an interview with Outside magazine: "I don't know what it is.
 I'm baffled.
 Elk.
 Sasquatch.
 That's the choice."

+Krantz, Peter Byrne, René Dahinden, and John Green have been dubbed the "Four Horsemen of Sasquatchery".
+As of 2023, all four individuals have passed away.

 Personal life

 Grover Krantz had one brother, Victor Krantz, who worked as a photographer at the Smithsonian Institution.

 Krantz was married four times and divorced three times.
-His first wife was Patricia Howland, whom he married in 1953; he was later married to Joan Brandson in 1959 and Evelyn Einstein in 1964.
+His first wife was Patricia Howland, whom he married in 1953; he was later married to Joan Brandson in 1959.
+In 1964, he married his third wife, Evelyn Einstein, who was an adopted daughter of Hans Albert Einstein, a son of Albert Einstein.
 He married his fourth wife, Diane Horton, on November 5, 1982.

-He also had a stepson, Dural Horton.
+Krantz had a stepson, Dural Horton.

 Krantz was a road enthusiast and frequently took road trips, traveling to all 48 continental states.

-In 1984, he received high scores on the Miller Analogies Test and was subsequently accepted into the high IQ society Intertel.
+In 1984, Krantz received high scores on the Miller Analogies Test and was subsequently accepted into the high IQ society Intertel, which accepts anyone scoring in the top 1% on an IQ test.
+He was also a member of Mensa, which sets the bar at the top 2%.

 On March 3, 1987, Krantz debated Duane Gish on creationism and evolution at Washington State University; the well-publicized three-hour debate was attended by more than 1000 people.